solar panel array at sunset

 We have the solutions — the technologies needed to achieve 2030 alignment are mature, economic, and proven.

-We have the strategies — a huge body of work has been developed to provide pathways and analysis to help inform decision-makers, including the RMI Scorecards, Data Dashboard, State Energy Policy Simulators, and the Climate XChange State Climate Policy Tracker.
+We have the strategies — a huge body of work has been developed to provide pathways and analysis to help inform decision-makers, including the RMI Scorecards, State Energy Policy Simulators, and the Climate XChange State Climate Policy Tracker.

 We have the accelerants — federal policies provide states with hundreds of billions of dollars in targeted investments to jump-start the energy transition in every sector and subsector.